-For the years ended September 30, 2022, and 2021, the Council had \$98,048 and \$118,463 in fixed assets, respectively, net of accumulated depreciation.
+For the years ended September 30, 2024, and 2023, the Council had \$58,946 and \$77,633 in fixed assets, respectively, net of accumulated depreciation.

+The Council has implemented GASB 87 to reflect the right of use lease assets and its related lease liability and has restated the 2023 financial statements to reflect this.
 The Council does not have any long-term debt related to its capital assets and does not utilize debt as a matter of policy.